kevinrobinson/conceptual-machine/README.md

 "we derive CAVs by training a linear classifier between a concept’s examples and random counter examples and then taking the vector orthogonal to the decision boundary"

+"a CAV encodes the direction of a concept in the vectorspace of a bottleneck"

+"compute cosine similarity between a set of picturesof interest to the CAV to sort the pictures"

 ## screenshots
 ### flow